rte-france/Grid2Op/docs/makeenv.rst

 Important notes
 ---------------
-As of version 0.7.1 a new function called ":func:`make_new`" has been developed in grid2op.
-This function, which will replace the current implementation of :func:`make` in future versions, merges the behaviour of "grid2op.download" script and "make" function.
+As of version 0.8.0 a ":func:`make`" has been updated in grid2op.
+This function, replace the current implementation of renamed :func:`make_old`, merges the behaviour of "grid2op.download" script and "make_old" function.

 It has the following behavior: